 What are my options if my medicine contains gluten?

 You can ask your doctor if there is a reasonable substitute for your medication that does not contain gluten.
 You can also order your medication or supplement from a compounding pharmacy.

 My health insurance won’t cover access to a dietitian even though I have celiac disease.
 Can anything be done about this?

 You can ask your doctor and dietitian to write a letter to your insurance company stating that Medical Nutrition Therapy (nutritional counseling) provided by a registered dietitian, as part of a team-based approach, is strongly recommended for individuals with celiac disease and results in improved patient self-management.
 Although costs of MNT sessions and reimbursement vary, these dietitian-led counseling sessions are essential for improved patient outcomes.
 The National Institutes of Health (NIH) Consensus Panel identified consultation with a skilled dietitian as one of the elements required for the management of celiac disease.
 The American Gastroenterological Association recommends that patients with celiac disease should be evaluated at regular intervals by a health care team, including a physician and dietitian.
 While there is no guarantee, this type of letter may help you in securing insurance coverage for your nutrition visits.

-Editors: Daniel Leffler MD, Pam Cureton RD, LDN
+Daniel Leffler MD, Pam Cureton RD, LDN, Elisabeth Moore, RD, LDN